tadas-subonis/dev-tasubo-com-blog/_posts/2013-08-19-transactional-scripts-aka-services-and.md

 "[The Pragmatic Programmer](http://pragprog.com/the-pragmatic-programmer)" book.
 Orthogonality in software projects basically means that changing one piece of system won't impact another one because they are "orthogonal" (independent) to each other.

 What does cohesion have to do with this?
 Cohesion shows how much module or class depends on itself to accomplish its task and how few other components it uses.
 Since Transactional Scripts approach to handling business logic always results in low cohesion (classes will always heavily depend on other classes) it basically means that your project in the end will be a lot harder to maintain than DDD'ish approach.

 One may think that just using plain old good OO Design and SOLID principles would mitigate this problem and this is totally true.
-But basically Domain Driven Design is the good practices applied your business domain context :).
+But, basically, Domain Driven Design is good practices applied in your business domain context :).

 I hope I made my reasoning clear why do I prefer DDD approach to tackling business logic and I hope it will help you to refine